 - Robbery: this includes thefts made under threat or through use of violence.
 It also applies abroad.

 - Simple theft away from home: this option covers theft that is not caused by burglary or robbery, and must be added to your contents insurance separately.
 Note: lost or mislaid items are not usually replaced.

 Is cycle theft covered?

 Cycle theft outside the home is only covered if you add “simple theft away from home” to your contents insurance policy.
 This also applies to items you might carry around with you, such as a handbag or laptop.
 In the event of a theft, the insurance company will pay out the value of replacing the items as new.
 You are therefore always advised to include “simple theft away from home” in your policy.

 How expensive is contents insurance?

 The cost of your premium depends on various factors, such as the value of your household effects, the size of your home and the standard of furnishings.
 Most insurers offer a combination of home contents and personal liability insurance.
 Contents insurance for an average sum insured costs between 150 and 300 francs per year.Compare insurance now

-- Check your contents insurance policy if you move home or move in with your partner: contents insurance is based partly on the value of the household goods and on the number of persons mentioned in the policy.
+- Check your contents insurance policy if you move home or move in with your partner: contents insurance is usually based on the value of the household goods or the number of persons mentioned in the policy.

-- Check your sum insured regularly to avoid under- or over-insurance: creating a list of all your household effects will give you a clear overview of your insurance needs.
+- Check your sum insured regularly to avoid underinsurance and overinsurance: creating a list of all your household effects will give you a clear overview of your insurance needs.